Sitecore/autohaus/README.md

-autohaus
+*Autohaus
 ========
 An open source demo site for Sitecore 7

-Requirements:
+**Requirements:

 1. Exact build of 7.0 rev. 130424.

 2. Sitecore MVC disabled.
 	To do so, rename the extension of the Sitecore.Mvc* config files under App_Config/Include.

-How to Install to site:
+**How to Install to site:

-1. Get the latest .update file from /download and install it with /sitecore/admin/UpdateInstallationWizard.aspx.
+Simply get the latest .update file from /download and install it with /sitecore/admin/UpdateInstallationWizard.aspx.

 The package will deploy tons of items in post-install, so it could take a while (5-10 minutes to finish).
 Afterwards, it will kick off index rebuild of the master indexes.
 No manual steps are required after the install.

-How to build locally
+**How to build locally

-Requirements: TDS.

 After you get the sources: